sharpSteff/sharpSteff.github.io/src/content/posts/avalondock-v5.md

 ---

-## What's Shipped and What's Next

-Since this is early pre-alpha, most of the high-level features are already implemented but still experimental.
-Here's what's planned and what they'll look like when they land.

 ### First-Class Dependency Injection Support

 Today, getting AvalonDock to play nicely with a DI container requires workarounds. v5 ships a set of `IServiceCollection` extension methods that make DI a first-class citizen.